cschool-cinema/kinex/README.md

 ```

 ### SECURITY
-In program <a href="http://www.jasypt.org/cli.html">Jasypt</a> encryption have been used to secure the direct input of the
+In the program <a href="http://www.jasypt.org/cli.html">Jasypt</a> encryption have been used to secure the direct input of the
 sensitive data (credentials etc.).
 Idea was to encrypt this data using <a href="http://www.jasypt.org/cli.html">Jasypt</a> library.
 The encryption-decryption could be done using directly <a href="http://www.jasypt.org/cli.html">Jasypt</a> cli  or
 by using provided REST application
 <a href="http://www.jasypt.org/cli.html">```https://github.com/DimaLumelskyj/password.generator.jasypt.git```</a>.
-The result of the following rest api is table with provided secret and decrypted and encrypted text:
+The result of the following rest api is the table with provided secret and decrypted and encrypted text:

 | Secret password | @x8HcZsUlfdE  |
 | -------------   |:-------------:|